willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 XOR, but this solution negates the main benefit of using a learning algorithm in the first place: we want the machine to form a solution.

-Perceptrons can be used to learn a non linear decision boundary in two ways.
+Perceptrons are capable of learning non linear decision boundaries with one of two modifications.
 The first technique is to replace the dot product with a *kernel*, a function with properties similar to that of the dot product.
 Use of a kernel as a replacement for the dot product can be thought of as a transformation of the instances into a new space in which a linear decision boundary is learnt.
 A kernel is chosen such that it is likely that the data will be linearly separable in this new space.
 Alternatively, the other technique is to stack perceptrons so that the output of one is used as (one of) the input(s) to another, the network formed is called a *multilayer perceptron (MLP)*.

-When using MLPs we have to adapt the perceptron's output to be followed by a non-linear transformation $\phi$; the reason for this is that if we otherwise stack perceptrons without modification the network would compute a combination of linear transformations and any combination of linear transformations can be represented by a single linear transformation i.e.
+When using MLPs we have to adapt the perceptron's output to be followed by a non-linear transformation $\phi$; the reason for this is that if we otherwise stack perceptrons without modification the network would compute a combination of linear transformations and any combination of linear transformations can be represented by a single linear transformation[^perceptron-affine-transform] i.e.
 MLPs without non linearity applied to the output of each unit are no more expressive than a single perceptron; the complexity of the decision boundaries learnt by MLPs is due to the successive application of linear transformations and non linearities.

+[^perceptron-affine-transform]: A perceptron unit computes an affine transform.
+    Affine transforms can be combined into a new affine transform representing the transform computed by combining the constituent transforms.

 A small multilayer perceptron network is given in [@fig:ann-example].
 Each circle represents the body of a perceptron in which the weighted sum of its inputs are calculated and then passed through an activation function $\phi$.
+Perceptrons are labelled using the notation $\neuron{l}{j}$ where $l$ indicates the index of the layer the perceptron lies within, and $j$ the index of the perceptron within the layer, e.g. $\neuron{1}{0}$ is the first (index 0) perceptron in layer 2 (index 1).
 Each edge between perceptrons indicates the connectivity and weight between them.
-For example, $\neuron{1}{0}$ has two incoming connections: one from
-$\neuron{0}{0}$ with a weight $+1$ and another from $\neuron{0}{1}$ with a weight $0$, it will output the value ${\phi\left(1 \cdot \neuron{0}{0} + 0 \cdot
+For example, $\neuron{1}{0}$ has two incoming connections: one from $\neuron{0}{0}$ with a weight $+1$ and another from $\neuron{0}{1}$ with a weight $0$, it will output the value ${\phi\left(1
-\neuron{0}{1}\right)}$
+\cdot \neuron{0}{0} + 0 \cdot \neuron{0}{1}\right)}$

 ![Example Multilayer Perceptron with a single hidden layer](media/images/ann-example.pdf){#fig:ann-example}